-The interpretation of controversy can be an uncomfortable experience for the interpreter and the audience alike.
-But it is a vital technique for addressing the multiple meanings of cultural resources to various perspectives and discussing the rich diversity in the stories preserved by national parks.
-The presence of controversy can stimulate dialogue amongst the audience members and with the interpreter and can provide opportunities for audiences to form their own emotional and intellectual connections to resource meanings.
-Controversial topics in interpretation can enrich a program in important ways.
+Interpreting controversial topics is a vital responsibility for archeologists, because it addresses the multiple meanings of cultural resources to various audiences and shows the relevance of the stories preserved by national parks.
+Archeology provides factual evidence and ties ideas to real people and actual places, which can lead an audience to confront the impact of their beliefs on others in ways they hadn't considered before.
+The presence of controversy can stimulate dialogue among the audience members and with the interpreter, providing opportunities for audiences to form their own emotional and intellectual connections to resource meanings.

 - Think broadly to connect multiple resource meanings to a diverse set of audience perspectives.